How It Works¶

 Context Brief is also derived, not canonical.
 It renders a compact

-CONTEXT_BRIEF.md from active project records so an agent can start with fast
+CONTEXT_BRIEF.md from active project records so an agent can start with

-context and then query deeper only when needed.
+long-term durable context and then query deeper only when needed.

 flowchart LR